LavishKumar2201/LavishBookStore/LavishBookStore/Readme.txt

 I reviewed all my files provided in the ppt and then made changes in my bootstrap I downloaded bootstarp file from bootswatch.com and then replacemy bootstrap code and thne made some changes into my layout.cs file and then i ran my project and It worked my welcome page depicts the theme I choosed.
+At 3:00
+I made changes in my lauout.cshtml file I added Css and js link provided in files and added a dropdown table I ran my project and It wokes everythng is working properly my dropdown tabvle and the welcome page.